sunnysingh/database/docs.md

 ?>
 ```

-Any sensitive variables in the query must be replaced with ? (question marks, a.k.a. markers), and be given as an array in the second argument.
+Any sensitive variables in the query must be replaced with ? (question marks, a.k.a. markers), and be given as an array in the second $params argument.

 ```php
 <?php